The Job model

 There exists a @classmethod

-to create a job for an Entity:
+to create a job for an iterable of Entities:

 job = DatasetJob.from_entities(